The Estuary Partnership Board members represent the diverse and various interests of those who live, work and recreate on the lower Columbia River.

 Lower Columbia Estuary Partnership

-Debrah has led the Estuary Partnership as Executive Director since its inception in 1995, developing and implementing the first two-state comprehensive action plan for the lower 146 miles of the Columbia River.
-She has grown the Estuary Partnership to a multi-million dollar organization with a staff of 21, building scientific tools and databases, restoring thousands of acres of habitat, instituting monitoring programs, providing applied learning to students, and engaging thousands of volunteers in riparian plantings.
-She is working with members of Congress and regional partners to secure federal legislation that will fund actions to reduce toxic contamination in the Columbia Basin.
+Debrah has led the Estuary Partnership since its inception in 1995, developing and implementing the first two-state comprehensive action plan for the lower 146 miles of the Columbia River.
+She has grown the Estuary Partnership to a multi-million dollar organization with a staff of 21 who restore habitat, provide restoration expertise, develop data, monitor ecosystem conditions, provide applied learning to students and engage volunteers in riparian plantings.
+Debrah worked with members of Congress and regional partners to secure federal legislation that will fund actions to reduce toxic contamination in the Columbia Basin.
 Debrah has over 30 years’ experience leading public agencies and non-profit entities.
-Prior to moving to Oregon, she served the State of Maine Department of Environmental Protection for six years, first as Director of the Bureau of Land Quality and then as Deputy Commissioner.
-Previously, she was Planning Director for the City of Lewiston, Maine.
-Debrah holds a M.A. in Geography from the University of Oregon and a B.A. from the University of Maine.
+Prior to moving to Oregon, she served the State of Maine as the Deputy Commissioner and then Acting Commissioner of the Department of Environmental Protection; she previously was the Planning Director for the city of Lewiston, Maine.
+Debrah holds an M.A. in Geography from the University of Oregon and a B.A. from the University of Maine.
 She completed work at the Confluence Center for Mediation and Training, (Portland, Oregon) and the M.I.T. - Harvard Program in Dispute Resolution.
 She is a member of the American Institute of Certified Planners.